ARAldhafeeri/Formactory/README.md

 2. `handler` : the function that will update the form schema based on the action, takes one parameter which is the form schema.
 3. `condition` : checked when data is updated, if condition evaulates to true, the handler will be called with schema updating logic, and form ui will be re-rendered with the new logic.

+Note: v3.0.5 and above you can use the `reducerGenerator` function to generate the reducer based on the rules you provide.
+Also ruleEvualator function to evaluate the rules based on the condition you provide.

+Currently to achieve the intended behavior, you must build custom hook to handle the reactivity of the form, in the neat future we will design better interferce with backward compatibility.

-The way formactory create form reactivity is by useFormReactivty hook, which takes the schema, rules, and data as arguments.
-The hook will return the formReactivity object, which is the updated schema based on the rules you provide.
+The way formactory create form reactivity is by allowing the developer to build useFormReactivity hook, which will handle the form reactivity based on the rules you provide.
+The hook will return the formReactivity object which contains the form schema and form data.
+The form will be re-rendered based on the form schema and data reactivity.

 ```
 useFormReactivity(schema, rules, [dependencies])
 ```